Jimmy Savile sexual abuse scandal: In popular culture

-Savile was referred to in 2016 in series 3 of the TV programme Line of Duty.
-A photo of him was doctored to include two of the programme's characters, implying that they were all part of the same child-abuse ring.
+In 2016 an episode of series 3 of the TV programme Line of Duty, had a photo of Savile doctored to include two of the programme's characters, implying that they were all part of the same child abuse ring.

-In a 2019 episode of the alternate history TV series Pennyworth, a televised public hanging was depicted of a man with long blond hair named James Savile, who was said to have committed "rape, sodomy and murder".
+In 2019 an episode of the alternate history TV series Pennyworth, depicted a televised public hanging of a man with long blond hair named James Savile, who was said to have committed "rape, sodomy and murder".

-In October 2020, the BBC announced that it would be commissioning a mini-series called The Reckoning, which would recount both Savile's rise to fame and the sexual abuse scandal.
-It was to be written by Neil McKay with Jeff Pope as its executive producer.

 In April 2022, Netflix released Jimmy Savile: A British Horror Story, a two-part documentary detailing Savile's life, public image, and criminal activity.
 During an interview with journalist Alison Bellamy, she shared letters that had been exchanged between Savile and members of the British royal family where Savile had acted as an unofficial advisor.
 Prince Charles in particular valued Savile's opinion dearly and in 1989 expressed his desire for his "office to 'consult' Savile before his meetings".
 There was no indication that the royal family was aware of Savile's predatory behaviour.

+In October 2023, the BBC broadcast a mini-series, The Reckoning, which recounted Savile's career and crimes.
+It was written by Neil McKay with Jeff Pope as its executive producer, and starred Steve Coogan as Savile.

+The film 28 Years Later (2025) depicts a cult styled after Savile.